A simple delicious thick and creamy avocado smoothie for breakfast or a healthy snack!

 With only 5 ingredients and less than a minute of prep time, the recipe is absolutely worth a try at least once, because it might just become your new go-to smoothie recipe.

-You May Also Like: Healthy Cookie Dough Dip – The viral Pinterest recipe
+You May Also Like: Chickpea Cookie Dough Dip – The viral Pinterest recipe

 More Healthy Avocado Recipes